This post may contain affiliate links, please see my disclosure policy to learn more.

 Nuts – This recipe calls for sunflower seeds, but almost any nut would be good.
 Toasted almonds or sesame seeds are also great additions or substitutions.
 Pecans or Walnuts would be good, especially with some dried cranberries.

-Oil – Any neutral oil could be substituted for the vegetable oil.
-Some common oil sub’s for dressings are olive, safflower, canola, soybean or salad oil.
+Oil – Any neutral oil could be substituted for vegetable oil.
+Some common oil substitutes for dressings are olive, safflower, canola, soybean, or salad oil.
 I love the flavor sesame oil gives this salad but you could replace it with any of the previous oils.
-For a more intense flavor boost you could try sunflower, avocado, peanut or walnut oil as a replacement for the sesame oil.
+For a more intense flavor boost, you could try sunflower, avocado, peanut, or walnut oil as a replacement for the sesame oil.